krayin/krayin-docs/docs/1.x/graphql-shop-api/checkout.md

 ## Get Checkout addresses

-You can get all the  Checkout addresses from the Bagisto store.
+You can get all the  Checkout addresses from the Krayin store.
 You can achieve this job by using the `checkoutAddresses` API call.

 - Headers